BvdMerwe/portfolio/content/work/bunq-web.md

     - GitLabCI
     - Figma
 ---
 bunq Web is the main web application that bunq customers interact with on a desktop or laptop.
-It saw tens of thousands of users from all across europe, and had to be compliant with PSD2 standards as well as adhering to the PCI-DSS standard.
+It serves tens of thousands of users from all across Europe and had to be compliant with PSD2 standards, as well as adhering to the PCI-DSS standard.

 ### Challenges
-Balancing prioritization of delivering new product features and addressing technical debt was a major challenge for this project considering it was written in a completely bespoke in-house framework.
+Balancing prioritization of delivering new product features and addressing technical debt was a major challenge for this ongoing project, especially considering it was written in a completely bespoke in-house framework.

 ### Impact
 - Improved security and PSD2 standards.